 (4) Loosen the Captives — The world has been under the penalty of death, but they will be loosed (“luo”) from this captivity in God’s due time, when Christ and his “bride” of 144,000 members rules with him to raise and bless mankind.

 RELEASE FROM THE LAW

-After Jesus was baptized, he medidated in the wilderness for 40 days.
+After Jesus was baptized, he meditated in the wilderness for 40 days.
 Part of this time he would have meditated on the Law of God, given to Israel through Moses at Mount Sinai.
 That law was perfect.
-Therefore imperfect man could not keep it.
+Therefore, imperfect man could not keep it.
 As the Apostle Paul says in Romans 7:10, “The commandment, which was ordained to life, I found to be unto death.”
 For none of Adam’s imperfect race could perfectly keep the Law.

 But Jesus did.
 By keeping a perfect law perfectly he demonstrated that he was a perfect man, and therefore that he could be a corresponding price for the only other perfect man in history, Adam.
 Like an index finger, the law pointed out the one person who could pay the ransom price.

 Adam and Eve had no children until they left the garden of Eden.
 Therefore, all of their offspring inherited a condemned and imperfect life.
 Jesus, like Adam before he sinned, had the potential for a perfect human race in his loins.
 In this sense he was an appropriate value to redeem Adam and his race.

 No wonder then we sing with rejoicing:

 Till my trophies at last I lay down;

 I will cling to that old rugged cross,